Nebrethar/Docs-Diversity-Inclusion-Badging/Project/Devliverables.md

 **See the Criteria-Per-Category folder for more information on each metric**

-Prove that the organization is measuring Documentation with regard to D&I by providing:
+Documentation:

-  - A completed checklist for D&I in the project's documentation.
+  - A completed checklist for D&I ([found here](https://github.com/Nebrethar/Docs-Diversity-Inclusion-Badging/blob/master/Project/Criteria-Per-Category/Documentation.md)) in the project's documentation.

-Prove that the organization is measuring Response Communication Channels by providing:
+Communication Channels:

   - A report on the status of diversity and inclusion in the project's communication channels

-Prove that the organization is measuring their project's issues with D&I in mind by providing:
+Issue Tracker:

   -

-Prove that the organization is measuring Response Times & Quality by providing:
+Response Times & Quality:

   - A summary of response time on the project's internal communication host, such as GitHub

-Prove that the organization is measuring Sentiment by providing at least one of the following:
+Sentiment:

   - A sentiment analysis of the past 30 days of project mailing list communication
   - A sentiment analysis of the past 30 days of project IRC communication